themesberg/flowbite/content/customize/configuration.md

 ---
 layout: home
 title: Flowbite - Configuration
-description: Customize the default utility classes by configuring the Tailwind CSS config file
+description: Learn how to customize the default Flowbite and Tailwind CSS options and styles
 group: customize
 toc: true